lodauria/Individual_Assignments/stm32_f103rey/Evaluation.md

 <img src="./../src/Figure_1.png" width="800">

-It can be noticed that there are a lot of peaks based on the wireless network activity and interferances.
-This plot was obtained while using 5 sensor nodes, but the power consuption increases with the number of nodes.
+It can be noticed that there are a lot of peaks based on the wireless network activity and interference.
+This plot was obtained while using 5 sensor nodes, but the power consumption increases with the number of nodes.

 ### Sensor node